joergschwarzwaelder/hhc2024/Objective-3/README.md

 **Location: Frosty's Beach**

 This objective is about the completion of a game, where the player needs to collect crates while following a chosen and pre-defined route.
 The player travels from the green starting flag to the checked goal flag.
-Up to two springs (for jumping) and to tunnel elements (to teleport) can be added to the screen.
+Up to two springs (for jumping) and two tunnel elements (to teleport) can be added to the screen.

 ## Easy
 To get the silver achievement, the first 12 levels have to be completed.